Lollover45/data-engineering-project/README.md

 4. Check the project: on the left menu choose Home -> My Data -> clickhouse_server_project

-5. Check the tables (and add descriptions): on the left menu choose Explore -> Databases -> clickhouse -> clickhouse_server_project (with "_3" at the end if you didn't need to create the connection)
+5. Once the agents have finished, you can check the tables (and add descriptions if you'd like to): on the left menu choose Explore -> Databases -> clickhouse -> clickhouse_server_project (with "_3" at the end if you didn't need to create the connection) -> <table_name> (our tables are dim_date, dim_location, dim_organism, fact_observations)

 6. Create tests: on the left menu choose Observability -> Data Quality -> Add a Test case